michaelnebeling/jqmultitouch/README.md

 The main ideas behind jQMultiTouch and its core features are described [in this paper](http://www.globis.ethz.ch/publications/?action=show_abstract&pubid=346) presented at the [EICS 2012](http://eics-conference.org/2012) conference.

-jQMulTouch is written and maintained by [Michael Nebeling](http://www.michael-nebeling.de).
+jQMultiTouch is written and maintained by [Michael Nebeling](http://www.michael-nebeling.de).
 It is licensed under GPLv3 (GNU Public License), see the file LICENSE.

 **Note: Please cite the [EICS 2012 Paper](http://dl.acm.org/citation.cfm?id=2305497) if you are using jQMultiTouch in your academic projects.**